 Most people know about the ones that have gotten a lot of media and have been extensively studied, like vitamin C and beta carotene.

-People who are interested in nutrition spend a lot of time thinking about and comparing ORAC values.
-ORAC stands for Oxygen Radical Absorbance C apacity.
-Developed by Tufts University researchers for the Food and Drug Administration, ORAC is a reliable way to determine the antioxidant capacity in foods.
+People interested in nutrition spend a lot of time thinking about and comparing ORAC values.
+ORAC stands for Oxygen Radical Absorbance Capacity.
+Developed by Tufts University researchers for the Food and Drug Administration, ORAC is a reliable way to determine the antioxidant capacity.

-I talk about ORAC values all the time.
-It drives my husband crazy.
-But it’s important: the higher the score, the more powerful the antioxidant.
-So, we want to be eating foods that have high ORAC scores and using skin care products made from these foods.
-This is why I think you should talk about ORAC values all the time too.
+I talk about ORAC values all the time!
+Important takeaway: the higher the score, the more powerful the antioxidant.
+So, we want to eat foods, use topical serums with high ORAC scores, and use skin care products made from these ingredients.

 Astaxanthin has an ORAC score of 2,822,200.
-That means it’s hundreds of times more potent than wild blueberries, 293 times, according to nutritionist Maxine Sheils, who cites research showing that it is good for your muscles, your skin, your brain, your heart, and even your eyesight.
+That means it’s hundreds of times more potent than wild blueberries, 293 times, according to nutritionist Maxine Sheils, who cites research showing that it is good for your muscles, skin, brain, heart, and even eyesight.

-Astaxanthin has the second highest ORAC value ever measured!
-To date, the only thing that beats it is the sap from the lechleri tree called Dragon’s Blood.
+Astaxanthin has the second-highest ORAC value ever measured!
+The only thing that beats it to date is the sap from the lechleri tree called Dragon’s Blood.
 I have seen this tree in Costa Rica and it sap is bright red, similar in color to Astaxanthin.